How will the Taliban takeover impact militancy in Kashmir? | DW | 09.09.2021

 "The death of Burhan Wani reactivated the movement because he had become a hero for the youth," Schofield added.

-In addition to the rise of social media, Vaid says a range of other factors — such as unemployment — have pushed young Kashmiris into joining militant organizations.
+In addition to the rise of social media, Vaid said a range of other factors — such as unemployment — have pushed young Kashmiris into joining militant organizations.

-"A lot of boys are getting radicalized due to the Jihadist ideology," Vaid said.
+"A lot of boys are getting radicalized due to the jihadist ideology," Vaid said.
 "There is also the sheer thrill of holding a weapon.
 It gives a sense of power to unemployed youth.
-He feels important in society," Vaid said.
+He feels important in society."

-Schofield says "disaffection" among youth who have grown up in the restive region could also play a role.
+Schofield said "disaffection" among youth who have grown up in the restive region could also play a role.

 "The older generation of militants is dying out and you have this young group who haven't experienced the militancy of the early years of insurgency, but who have now taken up the cause," she said.

-Following the abrogation of Jammu and Kashmir's special status, a strict security lockdown was imposed in India-administered Kashmir.
+Following the abrogation of Jammu and Kashmir's special status in 2019, a strict security lockdown was imposed in India-administered Kashmir.

 Additional troops were deployed across the region, which was already heavily militarized.